security-alliance/frameworks/src/security-automation/compliance-checks.md

 # Compliance Checks

-Automating compliance checks helps organizations ensure that they adhere to security policies, standards, and regulatory requirements consistently.
+Automating compliance checks helps projects ensure that they adhere to security policies, standards, and potential regulatory requirements consistently.
 Automated compliance tools can continuously monitor, assess, and report on the compliance status of systems and applications.

 ## Benefits of Automated Compliance Checks